bablokb/circuitpython-vameter/README.md

 On the left edge: the MCU, a RP2040-Qt-Trinkey.
 The INA219 is left to the barrel-jack on the upper-left side of the breadboard.

+The INA219-breakout has two pins (next to the I2C-interface) and a screw-terminal for attachement of the power-source (V+) and the load (V-).
+*Don't use the pins, use the screw-terminal* or else your results will be off by about 20%.

 Installation
 ------------